Green Expenditures and Reporting

-Since 2020, the Federal Republic of Germany has been issuing green Federal securities year after year, totalling € 73.25 bn to date.
-Every year, the ‘core green bond team’, with the support of the interministerial working group, consisting of seven federal ministries, is responsible for reporting - starting with the compilation of green expenditures.
-These are the expenditures that were identified in the previous year's federal budget as eligible for green Federal securities because they contribute, for example, to climate protection, adaptation to climate change or the preservation of biodiversity.
+Since 2020, the Federal Republic of Germany has been issuing green Federal securities year after year, totalling € 87.75 bn to date.
+Every year, the ‘core green bond team' with the support of the interministerial working group (IMWG) is responsible for the reporting - starting with the compilation of green expenditures.
+These are the expenditures that were identified in the previous year's Federal budget as eligible for green Federal securities because they contribute, for example, to climate protection, adaptation to climate change or the preservation of biodiversity.

 • The allocation report is used to allocate these environmental, climate and nature conservation expenditures from the federal budget of the previous year to the annual issue volume of green Federal securities.